ovh/docs/pages/cloud/dedicated/firewall_network/guide.en-asia.md

 > [!warning]
 >
-> The firewall is enabled automatically whenever a DDoS attack is launched, and cannot be disabled before the attack ends.
+> If the Network firewall is enabled automatically whenever a DDoS attack is launched, and cannot be disabled before the attack ends.
 This is why it is important to keep your firewall rules up-to-date.
 > By default, you do not have any configured rules to start with, so all connections can be set up.
 > If you have any, we recommend checking them regularly, even if the firewall is disabled.
 >